 Your ride is smokin' hot... and we mean that in the most literal sense.
-Your engine operates between about 200 and 230 degrees Fahrenheit, and if the temperature creeps higher than that range, you're looking at likely overheating and engine damage.
-The radiator is the primary component that expels heat from your engine.
+Your engine operates between about 200-230 degrees Fahrenheit, and if the temperature creeps higher than that range, you're likely looking at overheating issues that could cause significant engine damage.
+To prevent this from happening, your car is equipped with a radiator as the primary component in expelling heat from your engine.

-As engine coolant circulates throughout the engine, it collects heat and needs a way to dissipate it.
-The radiator uses fans and sheer surface area to cool this fluid, then sends it back out to do its job all over again.
-The water pump provides the "oomph," ensuring the coolant continues circulating throughout this entire system over and over again.
+As engine coolant circulates throughout the engine, it collects heat, and your vehicle needs a way to dissipate this heat.
+The radiator uses fans and sheer surface area to cool this fluid, then send it back out to do its job all over again.
+The water pump provides the 'oomph', ensuring the coolant continues circulating throughout the entire system over and over again.

-If your water pump or radiator become compromised, well, let’s just say things can get a little heated.
-Without a water pump, the engine coolant sits still collecting heat without being able to exchange it inside the radiator.
-A faulty radiator means the coolant can't properly cool off before traveling back to the engine.
+If your water pump or radiator are compromised, well, let’s just say things can get a little heated.
+Without a water pump, the engine coolant sits still, collecting heat without being able to exchange it inside the radiator.
+Likewise, a faulty radiator means the coolant can't properly cool before traveling back to the engine.

-Engine overheating – An engine that can't cool down can have a variety of factors within the cooling system to blame, including the radiator.
+Engine overheating – An engine that can't cool down may have an array of causes within the cooling system to blame, including the radiator.

-Temperature gauge reading hot – Related to the item above, if your engine is consistently working under high heat, get your radiator checked out.
+Temperature gauge reading hot – Similarly to overheating engine issues, if your engine is consistently working under high heat, your radiator may need repairs.

 Leaking engine coolant – If you notice coolant (usually green or orange) leaking from your vehicle, you'll need to find out whether it's leaking from your radiator or another part of the cooling system.

-Rusted radiator – If you know where to locate your radiator, generally close behind the grill, check it for rust spots indicating leaking fluids.
+Rusted radiator – If you know where to locate your radiator (generally close behind the grill), inspect it for rust spots which could indicate leaking fluids.

 We provide a water pump and radiator flush service to pinpoint issues with your car's cooling system and keep it working properly.
 Here's what's we'll do: